johnno1962/InjectionIII/README.md

 For non-final classes this also applies to adding or removing methods as the `vtable` used for dispatch is itself a data structure which must not change over injection.
-As mentioned above, Injection can't work out on its own what pieces of new code need to be re-executed to update the display.
+Injection also can't work out what pieces of code need to be re-executed to update the display as discussed above.
-Injection also can't see new files you've added to your project unles you've done a conventional build using Xcode at some point to update the logs that injection uses to find how to build a source file.
-This also applies when removing files.
+Finally, Injection doesn't cope well with source files being added/renamed/deleted during injection.
+You will need to build and relaunch your app or even close and reopen your project to clear out old Xcode build logs.

 ### Injection of SwiftUI